merenlab/anvio.org/help/main/programs/anvi-draw-kegg-pathways/index.md

                         &#45;&#45;pathway&#45;numbers 011..
 00010
 </div>

+## Output file names

+Output file names just contain the ID of each map by default, i.e., `kos_00010.pdf` for `Glycolysis / Gluconeogenesis`.
+The `--name-files` flag attaches an altered version of the pathway name to the file name, i.e., `kos_00010_Glycolysis_Gluconeogenesis.pdf`.

 ## KO occurrence

 Gene sequences in anvi'o databases can be annotated with KEGG Orthologs (KOs): see <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span>.
 A KO indicates functional capabilities of the gene product.
 KO data from one or more contigs databases or a pan database can be mapped using the `--ko` flag, enabling investigation of the metabolic capabilities of individual organisms or multiple organisms, including community samples.
 Reactions associated with KOs are colored on the pathway maps.